SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 - Technology/ICT/Computer Science (1-2 hours)
 - Religion (2 hours, not mandatory)

-For a *full time* day at school (8 hours a day), which seems to be the most common choice[^3], more hours are dedicated to some subjects, but they usually oscillate between the values I've written above.
+For a *full-time* day at school (8 hours a day), which seems to be the most common choice[^3], more hours are dedicated to some subjects, but they usually oscillate between the values I've written above.
 The number of hours for each subject is also dynamic and can change depending on the year: it can decrease or increase progressively depending on the importance of the subject and the MIUR guidelines.
 As you can see, the English language is taught since age 6.
 Also, being Italy a secular state (*sort of*), religion is optional and parents can choose if their child should instead do alternative activities during those hours in another classroom.

 If you are curious to know exactly what is being taught to children in primary school, this is a table describing the (new) educational program of history, geography and science throughout all 5 years of elementary school, taken from [Wikipedia](https://it.wikipedia.org/wiki/Riforma_Moratti#Scuola_primaria)<span class="tooltip">`*`<span class="tooltiptext">Of course, keep in mind that all programs can vary a little depending on the school, the teachers and the students.</span></span>: